DeaconSeals/comp-2210/docs/modules/m4/module-open-announcement.md

 - As in each module, the assignment and all hands-on activities are due no later than 11:59 PM CT on the last day of the module.

-- Be sure to ask any questions that you have.
-The most efficient way to get general questions answered is by posting to the course discussion forum.
-Don’t hesitate to reach out if you need any help or have any questions.

 Lots of good stuff in this module!
 Have fun, and please do reach out if you have questions or concerns.